What is identity?

 Access to personal identification must be universal, from birth to death, and free from discrimination.
 It must be inclusive; there must be no barriers to access and use, and a unique and accurate identity for everyone must be provided.

-It is vital to create a platform that is interoperable and responsive to the diverse needs of all users while safeguarding data privacy, security, and user rights.
+It is vital to create a platform that is interoperable and responsive to all users' diverse needs while safeguarding data privacy, security, and user rights.

 Joseph Atick, Executive Chairman of ID4Africa, "Having an identity in society is a proxy for inclusion."